Maurice Rogers: Legacy

 In 2003 Rogers had a road named after him.
 A new industrial estate had been built at Hopton, Devizes, Wiltshire (near to the old Le Marchant Barracks) and the road has been called "Sgt Rogers Way".
 The road sign gives his full name and location and year of the VC award.

 In 1947 a new housing estate, comprising two large low rise blocks of flats, in Bethnal Green east London was named 'Rogers Estate' after him.
 One of the blocks has a bronze plaque attached to the exterior at ground floor level commemorating this.
 Rogers parents were in attendance at the opening ceremony.

 His story was published as the cover story for D.C.
 Thomson's Victor comic in issue 204 dated 16 January 1965.

+In 2023 a blue plaque commemorating him was unveiled on the side of his birthplace in Redland, Bristol.

 His Victoria Cross is displayed at The Rifles (Berkshire and Wiltshire) Museum in Salisbury, Wiltshire.